 The track and field season will begin at the end of February.
 Due to the weather, sometimes practices are limited for the first few weeks into March.
 Track is a non-cut sport, but students do participate interscholastically.
 If numbers allow, track may have a Varsity team and a JV team.

-Cheer is non-cut and lasts through 3 sport seasons.
+Tryouts are required for cheer.
+Cheer lasts through 3 sport seasons.
 An athlete may tryout for other sports while being a part of the cheer squad.
 (Exceptions apply)

 Requirements for participation: